Updated March 2021.

 Take down signage and clear the site

+Before you wrap up the project, take down all temporary fencing and signage and properly dispose of it.
 If necessary, clean up the parking lots you used, fix potholes, and repaint lines.

 Ready to get your next demolition project started?
 TriMedia’s EHS experts can help you with:

 - Building hazardous materials assessments (Asbestos, Lead, PCBs, Mercury)